Hidden Tracks: Every song hides a story. These are the ones you didn't see coming. ⬇️

 These stories show up in my Friday newsletter when a song won’t leave me alone.
 Sometimes that’s every week.
 Sometimes it isn’t.

-All Hidden Tracks stories are now available to every subscriber.
-Paid subscribers also get liner notes at the end of each story, where I get into the behind-the-scenes stuff: what sparked it, what changed in revision, what got cut, and what stayed.
+All Hidden Tracks stories are available to every subscriber.
+You also get liner notes at the end of each story, where I get into the behind-the-scenes stuff: what sparked it, what changed in revision, what got cut, and what stayed.

 The stories so far: